unievo/xpilot-mcp-library/README.md

 ### Configuration Options

 - `command`: The command to run the server (e.g., `node`)
-- `args`: The path to the server file
+- `args`: Arguments to pass to the command
 - `env`: Environment variables for the server (API keys, etc.)
 - `disabled`: Boolean flag to enable/disable the server
 - `autoApprove`: List of auto-approved actions

 ## Contributing